hi101000/myMyOS/README.md

 # myMyOS

-An OS that I have made from scratch.(with some help from helpful redditors)
+An OS that I have made from scratch.(with some help)